Why I crashed my car yesterday.

 Shy is not a word I’d use to describe her.
 She is quite similar to me in that she does speak her mind.
 If she doesn’t want to do something, well she’s just not going to do it.
 She will ask for what she wants and will try pretty much anything to get it.

 I am proud of the woman that I know she will grow up to be.
-But at the same time, it is sometimes very challenging being the full time sole parent of such an opinionated, willful and determined little lady.
+But at the same time, it is sometimes very challenging being the full-time sole parent of an opinionated, willful and determined little lady.
 God, help me when she is a teenager.
-By yesterday morning I couldn’t get her to day care fast enough.
+By yesterday morning I couldn’t get her to daycare fast enough.

-Our morning started just like any other of late – her ignoring pretty much everything I said, full of attitude, rolling her eyes at me, and thinking she is the boss.
+Our morning started just like any other of late – her ignoring pretty much everything I said, full of attitude, rolling her eyes at me, and thinking she was the boss.

 She is not like this ALL THE TIME but I know she has been struggling since her experience in Perth.
 It is always extra difficult for a period of time after a visit with her dad.

-I felt resentment towards her dad for his lack of involvement, even though I know it was my decision to move to the other side of the country.
-I felt anger at myself for losing my shit all weekend and throwing away half of her favorite toys.
+I felt resentment towards her dad for his lack of involvement, even though I knew it was my decision to move to the other side of the country.
+I felt angry at myself for losing my shit all weekend and throwing away half of her favourite toys.
 I felt sad for my daughter that at such a young age she has had to deal with such an awful family dynamic.

 Then… because of my crying, anger, frustration, and complete distraction, I crashed into the car in front of me.
 What a morning!